 Computing is an important subject in the national curriculum.
 Children are taught computer skills discretely and ICT is used across the curriculum.
-Coding is taught throughout the school and we make good use of technology, such as iPads, laptops and interactive whiteboards.
+Coding is taught throughout the school and we make good use of technology, such as iPads and interactive whiteboards.
 Our digital leaders play an important role in promoting ICT across the school and engaging children in competitions, such as designing a computer game for the future.
-Children are taught to use the devices and the internet safely and respectfully, developing an awareness of how this can impact on their well-being.